bostontrader/bookwerx-core-rust/README.md

 With this API, the user can:

-* Perform ordinary CRUD operations on the various bookkeeping objects, such as accounts and transactions.
+* Perform ordinary CRUD operations on the various bookkeeping objects, such as accounts, currencies, and transactions.

 * Perform consistency checks.